West Semitic Syllabic and Consonantal Scripts

 considered the possibility that the `ayin is Qaw, and after looking at

-that Theban abgadary, I could be tempted to ask whether the R is a door
+that Theban abgadary, I have asked whether the R is a door

 (D) rather than a human head.
 The sparring among experts that the

-reporter Ruth Schuster is highlighting does indeed concern the first
+reporter Ruth Schuster is highlighting (in her newspaper article) does indeed concern the first

 letter, and it may have been preceded by other lost letters, everyone